ls2716/django_website_framework/content/user_login_system/README.md

 </div>
 ```

+1.6 Edit the register.html template to update the link to the login page (at the end).

-1.6 Verify the success.
+1.7 Verify the success.

-1.7 Optionally, edit the django/contrib/auth/decorators.py file to add error message when login is required.
+1.8 Optionally, edit the django/contrib/auth/decorators.py file to add error message when login is required.
 Then edit the base.html to add logic for bootstrap's alert-danger class instead of alert-error class.